hujhax/austin-improv-wiki/Building Connections.md

-After a meeting with local AIC improvisers [[Luke Wallens]], [[Sam Schak]], [[Chris Albano]], and [[Bridget Brewer]], the Special Needs Improv Program (later dubbed Building Connections) was created by Social Worker and improviser [[Lacy Shawn]] and [[The Hideout Theater]]'s Children's Programs Coordinator, [[Jessica Arjet]].
+## Summary

-The first classes were offered in 2013, and were six weeks in length.
-Classes catered to pre-teens and teens on the Autism Spectrum.
 Since then, class offerings have expanded, and the Building Connections program now offers:

 * Fall and Spring 13 week series classes for teens and pre-teens on the Autism Spectrum (or youth with compatible needs)
 * Weekly improv classes for homeless youth and families in a downtown shelter at no cost